ms-iot/content/en-US/win10/samples/WebCamSample.md

 * `Start Audio Record` when clicked will begin recording.
 When done press `Stop Audio Record` to save the video.
 Audio is automtically played back.

-**NOTE:** In order to hear the audio, an audio device (ex: earphones) must be connected to the audio output on Raspberry Pi2.
+**NOTE:** In order to hear the audio, an audio device (ex: earphones) must be connected to the analog audio output on Raspberry Pi2.
 On MinnowBoard Max, audio output is available via HDMI

 Congratulations!
 You created your first web cam app.